Sardine Lake Campground

 Sardine Lake Campground is north of Highway 49 and Sierra City and south of Gold Lake, just inside the Tahoe National Forest.
 Nearby are the North Yuba River and the beautiful Sardine Lakes.
 The campground itself is along Salmon Creek, about a mile from Lower Sardine Lake.
 Beaver ponds are found along the creek.
 The area is popular for fishing, hiking, gold panning, and canoeing.
 Boating and fishing are available at nearby Sardine Lakes (5 MPH speed limit).

-All 27 campsites at Sardine Lake Campground can accommodate RVs, trailers, and tents.
-The campground is arranged in a single loop.
+Sardine Lake Campground has 27 campsites, all of which can accommodate RVs, trailers, and tents.
+The campground is arranged in a single loop with a nice mixture of shade and sun.
+There is one double site.

 Directions